What We Do

 Any inquiries regarding the application of Title IX should be addressed to the District’s Chief Title IX Officer at 110 N. Paulina St., Chicago, Illinois 60612; Telephone: 773-535-4400; Email: email@example.com and/or to the Office for Civil Rights (OCR), U.S. Department of Education, 230 South Dearborn Street, 37th Floor, Chicago, Illinois, 60604, Telephone: 312-730-1560; Email: OCR.Chicago@ed.gov.

-For information about filing a request for reasonable accommodations under the Americans with Disabilities Act, or for requests for Sign Language Interpreter services, please visit the CPS Americans with Disabilities Act and Compliance Office website.
+For information about filing a request for reasonable accommodations under the Americans with Disabilities Act, or for requests for Sign Language Interpreter services, please use your CPS credentials to log into the CPS Americans with Disabilities Act and Compliance Office website.